All entrants must have team representative present to sign out at captains meeting.

 a.
 The Captain’s Meeting will be held at 8:00 pm Wednesday, August 15th at Seville Quarter Downtown Pensacola sponsored by Galati Yacht Sales.

 b.
-One member of each fishing team is required to be present at the Captain’s Meeting and sign out at completion.
+One member of each fishing team is required to be present at the Captain’s Meeting and sign out.

 2. PERMITS AND LICENSES: